-The complications caused by this device have left many women to suffer with horrid recoveries, large medical bills, lost wages, and ongoing pain.
-From a civil standpoint, our firm has represented numerous families who are the victims of the complications from the transvaginal mesh device.
-If you or a loved one has experienced any of these problems because of an implanted or removed transvaginal mesh, we encourage you to consult with one of our transvaginal mesh attorneys as soon as possible.
-A successful civil claim pursued against the responsible party will help compensate the victims for the costly medical expenses, and hopefully for their pain, suffering, and lost wages for time missed from work.
-Further questions can be directed to the Fears | Nachawati Law Firm by emailing the lead TV Mesh lawyer, Majed Nachawati at email@example.com, or by calling our office at 1.866.705.7584.
+Fears Nachawati represents families who are victims of the dangerous and life threatening effects following IVC filter surgery.
+If you or a loved one experienced any issues because of an implanted or removed IVC filter, we encourage you to consult with one of our IVC Filter attorneys as soon as possible.
+A successful civil claim against the responsible party will ensure relief from the burden of costly medical expenses.
+We will also pursue compensation for the pain, suffering, and lost wages for time missed from work as a result of IVC filter complications.
+Further questions can be directed to the Fears | Nachawati Law Firm by emailing Majed Nachawati at email@example.com

 About the Author

 Majed Nachawati is a preeminent Pharmaceutical Products Liability Lawyer who represents patients and surviving family members of fatal IVC filter procedures nationwide.
 Mr. Nachawati has successfully resolved numerous cases, with proven results in seven and eight figure confidential settlements.
 He serves with prominent legal organizations, such as the Grievance Committee for the State Bar of Texas, the Board of Directors of the Texas Trial Lawyers Association, the Board of Directors for Public Justice, a Leaders’ Forum, and The Million Dollar Advocates Forum.